Salient Issue

 1. Preventive and mitigating measures

-Fairtrade utilises a variety of tools to maintain and protect1 biodiversity and water sources at farm and plantations level.
-The Fairtrade Standards are one of the tools.
+Fairtrade utilises a variety of tools to maintain and protect biodiversity and water sources at farm and plantations level.
+The Fairtrade Standards are one of these tools.
 They include several requirements related to biodiversity and water, including:

 • Buffer zones.
 Plantations need to maintain buffer zones around water bodies, human habitats and protected areas, where agrochemicals are not used, to protect biodiversity and people’s health.